livekit/livekit/README.md

 ### Creating API keys

 LiveKit utilizes JWT based access tokens for authentication to all of its APIs.
 Because of this, the server needs a list of valid API keys and secrets to validate the provided tokens.
-For more, see [Authentication](docs/authentication.md).
+For more, see [Access Tokens](https://docs.livekit.io/guides/access-tokens).

 Generate API key/secret pairs with: